The Home of Tibetan Buddhist Texts in Translation

 zö né trödral jampé pal

-Mañjuśrī, you are ever free from elaboration,
+Mañjuśrī, ever free from elaboration,

 རྟེན་འབྱུང་སྒྱུ་མའི་ངང་ཚུལ་གྱིས། །